VakhoKontridze/VComponents/README.md

 For additional info on animations, refer to "Animations" documentation.

-For additional info on modal components, refer to "Presentation Host" documentation from [VCore](https://github.com/VakhoKontridze/VCore).
+For additional info on modal components, refer to "Modal Presenter" documentation from [VCore](https://github.com/VakhoKontridze/VCore).

 ## Components